Amok (Atoms for Peace album): Promotion and release

 Amok was released on February 25, 2013 by XL Recordings.
 The first single, "Default", was released as a download on September 10, 2012.
-"Judge, Jury and Executioner", was released as a download on January 7, 2013 and on vinyl on March 19, 2013.
-"Before Your Very Eyes" was released as the third single on July 1, 2013.
-On February 18, 2013, Amok was made available to stream from the Atoms for Peace website.
+"Judge, Jury and Executioner", was released as a download on January 7, 2013 and on vinyl on March 19.
+"Before Your Very Eyes" was released as the third single on July 1.
+On February 18, Amok was made available to stream from the Atoms for Peace website.

 A music video for "Ingenue" was released via YouTube on February 28, 2013.
 It was directed by Garth Jennings and choreographed by Wayne McGregor, who both had worked with Yorke on the video for the 2011 Radiohead song "Lotus Flower".
 On October 17, a video for "Before Your Very Eyes" was released, directed by Andrew Thomas Huang.
 Amok was followed by a tour of Europe, the US and Japan.

-Sales

-Amok reached the top ten in several countries, including the UK, US, and Japan.
+Amok reached the top ten in several countries, including the UK, US and Japan.
 In the US, it was beaten to the number-one spot by Bruno Mars's album Unorthodox Jukebox.
 Yorke blamed an Amazon promotion selling the Mars album for $1.99, and said: "Amazon fucks with us every time.
 They undercut us."